fastoch/Nest-Full-Course/TUTO.md

 - the `@Injectable()` decorator to mark providers (services)
 - and constructor injection in classes like controllers or other services.

-## Updating our routes with the service
+## Updating our routes with the usersService instance

 Now that we've injected UsersService into UsersController, we can use UsersService inside our routes.
 So let's go ahead and update our routes in the `users.controller.ts` file.

-For example, instead of returning an empty array, here's what the `findAll` method will do:
+For example, instead of returning an empty array, here's what the `findAll` method will return:
 ```ts
 @Get() // GET /users or /users?role=value
 findAll(@Query('role') role?: 'INTERN' | 'ADMIN' | 'ENGINEER' ) {